colbs255/vui/README.md

 }
 ```
 ## Configuration Format
-- Configuration is a json file with each key being the name of the tool and the value containing information for the tool:
+- Configure vui via a json file with each key being the name of the tool and the value containing information about the tool:
     - `description`: quick discription of tool that is displayed on vui page
     - `command`: the command to run
     - `args-order`: list of args indicating the order in which they will be displayed in the vui buffer